JacobTfar/AJLTechNJ/README.md

 - **Small Business** - $149/month for businesses with 1-10 employees
 - **Enterprise** - $299/month for larger businesses with comprehensive support

-**Service Area:** Essex, Hudson, Bergen, Passaic, Union, and Morris counties
+**Service Area:** North Arlington and surrounding North Jersey communities

 <br>